Paul Rusesabagina of 'Hotel Rwanda' fame sentenced to 25 years on terrorism charges - Local News 8

 By Stephanie Busari and Nina Avramova, CNN

-Paul Rusesabagina, who inspired the film ‘Hotel Rwanda,’ of terrorism related charges and sentenced to 25 years in prison by a court in Kigali on Monday.
+Paul Rusesabagina, who inspired the film ‘Hotel Rwanda,’ has been convicted of terrorism related charges and sentenced to 25 years in prison by a court in Kigali on Monday.

 Rusesabagina, who inspired the film ‘Hotel Rwanda,’ has been found guilty of being part of a terror group, MRCD-FLN.
 Along with 20 other people, he was accused of acts of terrorism.
 Two organized attacks, in 2018, during which nine people died, were a particular focus, according to a Rwanda government statement.